nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The `-pr` flag indicates the priority of the buyer.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The range field and the characteristics field are optional.
+The price range field and the characteristics field are optional.
 That is, it is perfectly okay to try and add a buyer that does not have these fields.
 </div>